 Paige D. Bartholomew concentrates her commercial litigation practice in New York state and federal courts.
-She conducts legal research and analysis, drafts pleadings, prepares discovery devices and writes legal memoranda.
+She conducts legal research and analysis, drafts pleadings, motions and appeals, prepares discovery devices, and writes legal memoranda.
 Paige is also a frequent contributor to Farrell Fritz’s New York Commercial Division Practice blog.